Trump warns strikes will resume if Iran doesn't agree to his peace terms

 An English language VHF broadcast was blasted to the hundreds of ships in and around the strait on Wednesday.
 It warned those aboard idling ships that they need permission before they try to transit.

-Lauren Frayer in Beirut, Lebanon and Jackie Northam in Washington, D.C. contributed to this report.
+Lauren Frayer in Beirut, Daniel Estrin in Tel Aviv, Israel, Aya Batrawy in Dubai, United Arab Emirates, and Jackie Northam in Maine contributed to this report.

 Copyright 2026 NPR